pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 Because we wrote code dependent upon an untested assumption, Diane was able to invalidate it without causing any tests to fail even though she properly test drove her feature.
 Now every customer qualifies for a refund regardless of the world's state and our code is to blame.
-Everyone falls into this trap.
-It happens less as you become more adept at testing strategies.

 As a rule, we should not be able to delete any code without breaking a test.
 If we can delete code without breaking a test, that code either